jorgego11/ibp-installation/rancher/README.md

 10) After both deployments (i.e. ibp-operator and ibpconsole) were up and running on the cluster, I was able to access the IBP Console and successfully created several blockchain artifacts (e.g. peers, MSPs, CAs, etc.).

 ## Tips
-* If you run into issues while re-creating a cluster on Rancher, follow the steps outlined [here](https://github.com/rancher/rancher/issues/19882#issuecomment-501056386).
+* If you run into an error similar to "`[etcd] Failed to bring up Etcd Plane: [etcd] Etcd Cluster is not healthy`" while re-creating a cluster on Rancher, follow the steps outlined [here](https://github.com/rancher/rancher/issues/19882#issuecomment-501056386) to clean up your environment.

 ## Observations
 * If nothing changes, I can make a few minor enhancements to the installation script so we can use the same script for installing IBP on IKS and also on a Rancher environment.